 So, here you go, Chocolate Crinkle Cookies.
 Made gluten free and vegan.

-I LOVED these, and I wouldn’t ever guess that they were allergy friendly.
-You have a few options here…I used prune puree and applesauce instead of eggs, but you could do all prunes, or all applesauce.
+You will LOVE these gluten free chocolate crinkle cookies, and you wouldn’t ever guess that they were allergy friendly.
+You have a couple of options here…you can use applesauce OR prune puree for the egg replacers.
 I wouldn’t use flax seed eggs, because I think they would get gummy.
 The fruit keeps these a little lighter.
-They are really chocolately and not too sweet, I love them!

 - 1 cup dairy free chocolate chips

-- 1½ cups gluten free flour blend
+- 1 1/2 cups gluten free flour blend

-- 1½ teaspoons baking powder
+- 1 1/2 teaspoons baking powder

-- ¼ teaspoon sea salt
+- 1/4 teaspoon sea salt

-- ¾ cup light brown sugar
+- 3/4 cup organic cane sugar

-- 6 tablespoons vegan butter spread, softened
+- 6 tablespoons vegan butter spread softened

-- ¼ cup unsweetened applesauce
+- 1/2 cup unsweetened applesauce

-- 2 Tablespoons cocoa powder
+- 3 Tablespoons cocoa powder

-- Place the chocolate chips in a small bowl and microwave until melted.
-I start with 45 seconds and then stir, then microwave 10 seconds at a time, stirring in between, until they are smooth.
+Place the chocolate chips in a small bowl and microwave until melted.
+I start with 45 seconds and then stir, then microwave 15 seconds at a time, stirring in between, until they are smooth.
 Set aside to cool to room temperature.

-- In a large bowl, sift together the flour, cocoa powder, baking powder, and sea salt.
+In a large bowl, sift together the flour, cocoa powder, baking powder, and sea salt.
 Pour the confectioner’s sugar into a small bowl and set aside for later.

-- Add the combined dry ingredients a little at a time and continue to mix.
+Add the combined dry ingredients a little at a time and continue to mix.
 The paddle attachment works well for this batter, which is going to be very thick.
 If it seems too dry, you can add a little bit more applesauce.

-- Preheat oven to 350 degrees.
+Preheat oven to 350 degrees.
 Using your hands, roll the refrigerated dough into balls that are about one inch in diameter.
 Put the balls into the confectioner’s sugar and roll around until thoroughly coated.

-- Place the balls on a cookie sheet lined with parchment paper and bake for 12-15 minutes.
+Place the balls on a cookie sheet lined with parchment paper and bake for 12-15 minutes.
 Let cool on the sheets for five minutes and then transfer to a wire rack to cool completely.

 What’s your family’s favorite Christmas cookie?